 I am going on placement this year and feel that I may need additional support.
 What should I do?

-You should contact your Disability Advisor to discuss your placement plans and any supports you may require.
+All information relating to placement planning, including the link to request a meeting with the Placement Planning Coordinator, is available here.
+You can also contact your Disability Advisor to discuss your placement plans and any supports you may require.

 I am changing my course or progressing to postgraduate studies, do I need to contact the DSS?